cnobile2012/restycodes/README.md

 > > RulesEngine.dump(**kwargs) -- Executes the binary tree applying the keyword
 > > arguments to the methods in the Nodes.
 The return value is the Boolean of
 > > the first object executed.
-This is somewhat useless, but could come in
+Having a return value here is somewhat useless,
-> > handy.
+> > but could come in handy.

 > > RulesEngine.getIterationCount() -- Returns the actual decision tree count
 > > for the kwargs passed to the dump methods.
 Used mostly for debugging.